Try these steps first

 Check your computer for software or settings that might cause communication issues between your computer and Apple or between your computer and your device.

-Related errors: 2, 4, 6, 9, 1000, 1611, 9006.
-Sometimes security software can prevent your device from communicating with either the Apple update server or with your device.
+Related errors: 2, 4, 6, 9, 1611, 9006.
+Sometimes security software can stop your device from communicating with either the Apple update server or with your device.

-Check your security software and settings to make sure that they aren't preventing a connection to the Apple servers.
+Check your security software and settings to make sure that they aren't blocking a connection to the Apple servers.

 Related errors: 13, 14, 1600, 1601, 1602, 1603, 1604, 1611, 1643-1650, 2000, 2001, 2002, 2005, 2006, 2009, 4005, 4013, 4014, or "invalid response."

-If the USB connection between your device and computer is interrupted, you may be unable to update or restore.
+If the USB connection between your device and computer is interrupted, you might not be able to update or restore.

-To narrow down the issue, you can also change up your hardware:
+To narrow down the issue, you can try different equipment:

 - Use the USB cable that came with your device, or a different Apple USB cable.